littlehorse-enterprises/lh-quickstart-python/README.md

 >>>
 ```

+**You should also be able to see the dashboard** at `https://localhost:8080`.
+It should be empty, but we will put some data in there soon!

-If you _can't_ get the above to work, please let us know at `info@littlehorse.io`.
-We will create a community slack for support soon.
+If you _can't_ get the above to work, please let us know at `info@littlehorse.io`, or join our [Slack community](https://launchpass.com/littlehorse.community) and ask us there!

 # Running the Example